 City Labs, Inc. a Florida corporation designs, develops, and manufactures tritium betavoltaic batteries for microelectronics, sensors, and other devices commonly used in aerospace/defense, medical implant, and industrial markets.
-City Labs has a regulatory-licensed R&D/manufacturing facility located in Homestead, Florida.
+City Labs has a regulatory-licensed R&D/manufacturing facility located in Miami, Florida.

 City Labs, Inc. was founded in April 2005 by two Miami entrepreneurs with one single overriding passion of creating a high-tech company in South Florida.
 Dr. Peter Cabauy and Mr. Denset Serralta led a team of scientists and engineers from national laboratories and universities to create the first commercially available tritium battery.